Strategic Brief Therapy is a therapy that focuses on solutions to solve a problem or achieve a challenge, in the shortest possible time.

 But all the training I did before allows me to adapt every therapy based on my client’s needs, so, I also use other psychology resources such as Gestalt therapy, Coaching, theatre, etc.

 Origins of SBT

 Which has two basic assumptions:

-- The general systems theory, which states that all systems are connected and therefore, to achieve a change in behaviour, we can either act on the individual or on all the members of the system.
+- The general systems theory, which states that all systems are connected and therefore, to achieve a change in behavior, we can either act on the individual or on all the members of the system.

 Imagine that you have a problem with your partner, friend, relative, etc.

 A change in you will cause a change in others.

 Another example might be some parents having problems with their children.
 If the parents’ behavior change, it will make their relationship with their child change, and this will benefit the entire family.